I Got a Chicken for My Birthday

 “[T]his utterly seamless blend of story and art is an ingenious treat for all ages.”—starred, Kirkus Reviews

 Author: Laura Gehl

 Laura Gehl is the award-winning author of more than three dozen picture books, board books, and early readers including Who Is a Scientist?, I Got a Chicken for My Birthday, Dibs!, and Climate Warriors: Fourteen Scientists and Fourteen Ways to Save our Planet.
 A former science teacher with a PhD in neuroscience, Laura lives in Chevy Chase, Maryland, with her husband and four children.

 Illustrator: Sarah Horne

 Sarah Horne grew up in snowy Derbyshire, UK, with some goats and a brother.
-She now draws, paints, and writes from underneath a pile of paper at her studio in London.
+She then decided to be sensible and studied illustration at Falmouth College of Arts and earned a Masters degree at Kingston University.
+Sarah has written and/or illustrated numerous books for children and has also worked on commissions for The Guardian, The Sunday Times, Kew Gardens, Sesame Street, and for IKEA as their Children's Illustrator In Residence.
+She now draws, paints, writes, and giggles from underneath a pile of paper at her studio in London.